-Both the TDMG and TDHS model utilize extended periods in order to increase the amount of instructional time in core academic subjects.
-These extended periods allow schools to increase the amount of time students spend learning core academic subjects.
-Extended periods also provide teachers with the necessary time to engage in engaging and innovative instructional strategies that differentiate instruction across the learning spectrum, and afford students the time and flexibility within the classroom to engage in guided and independent practice that builds their core skills.
+Both the TDMG and TDHS models use extended periods to increase the amount of instructional time in core academic subjects.
+Extended periods also provide teachers with the time necessary for engaging and innovative instructional strategies that differentiate instruction across the learning spectrum, and afford students the time and flexibility within the classroom to engage in guided and independent practice that builds their core skills.

-The TDMG instructional model utilizes extended periods for instruction in 75 to 90 minute class periods.
-The TDHS model implements a 4x4 block schedule.
-In the 4x4 block schedule, students enroll in four 90-minute courses for one semester.
-These courses meet every day of the week during the semester.
+The TDMG instructional model uses extended periods in 75- to 90-minute class periods.
+The TDHS model implements a 4x4 block schedule, which means students enroll in four 90-minute courses for one semester.
+These courses meet every day during the semester.
 During the second semester, students enroll in four new 90-minute courses.
-This approach to scheduling allows high schools to offer 8 courses per school year versus only 7 courses per year on a traditional high school schedule.
-Over the course of the four-year program of study, this means that a TDHS student has the opportunity to earn 32 credits as opposed to 28 on a traditional schedule.
+This approach to scheduling allows high schools to offer 8 courses per school year versus only 7 courses on a traditional high school schedule.
+Over four years, this means that a TDHS student has the opportunity to earn 32 credits as opposed to 28 on a traditional schedule.

-These extra credits can be used to provide courses that provide additional instruction in math and/or language arts without asking students to sacrifice space in their schedules to be used for career or interest-based electives.
-Additionally, the block schedule allows schools to provide intensive support to students during the critical 9th grade year.
+These extra credits can be used for courses that provide additional instruction in math and/or language arts without asking students to sacrifice space in their schedules for career or interest-based electives.
+Additionally, the block schedule allows schools to provide intensive support to students during the critical ninth grade.
 This intensive focus on accelerating student learning in math and reading allows struggling students to "catch up" to their peers, and even engage in advanced core classes or electives during the last two years of high school.
 This acceleration occurs in large part due to the innovative instructional practices teachers can implement in the 90-minute period.
-During the extended period, teachers have time to model skills for students, engage students through cooperative learning activities, offer authentic assessments through project-based learning, and create individual learning centers within their classes that allow students to focus on the specific skills and content they need to master in order to succeed in a course.
+During the extended period, teachers have time to model skills for students, engage students through cooperative learning activities, offer authentic assessments through project-based learning, and create individual learning centers that allow students to focus on the specific skills and content they need to succeed in a course.

-In addition to the academic benefits of the 4x4 block schedule, this scheduling model also improves school culture and climate in several ways.
-First, it supports the development of strong teacher-student relationships by reducing the number of students a teacher works with on a daily basis.
-Most other scheduling models have a teacher work with 5 or 6 sections of students at any given time.
-The 4x4 block schedule, however, only assigns teachers 3 sections of students each semester.
-If a school has an average class size of 25 students per section, each teacher works with 50 fewer students, giving the teacher more time and opportunities to get to know students and communicate with their families.
+In addition to the academic benefits of the 4x4 block schedule, this model also improves school culture and climate in several ways.
+First, it supports the development of strong teacher-student relationships by reducing the number of students a teacher works with daily.
+Most other scheduling models have teachers work with five or six sections of students at any given time.
+The 4x4 block schedule, however, only assigns teachers three sections of students each semester.
+If a school has an average class size of 25 students, each teacher works with 50 fewer students, giving the teacher more time and opportunities to get to know students and communicate with their families.
 Additionally, the block schedule cuts down on the amount of time students travel from class to class and increases the amount of time focused on teaching and learning.